 Here, you are free to insert images, texts, buttons, videos, etc.

-Take a look at the example with two blocks in a structure:
+Take a look at the example of two columns in a structure:

 As you can see, you may add a button under description to every single block.

 If 4 columns in a structure are not enough for you, you can add 4 columns more.
 That would make 8 columns in total.

 To do so, you need to:

 put a mouse pointer over an entire structure in the Gmail HTML email template — if done right, you will see the label “Structure”;

 in the settings panel, click “+”;

 then you can set width for your columns, or you can equalize them all.

 Apply background images or colors to each block separately, or a single one for an entire structure.